 - Complete all information asked for in your application including a personal statement and an up-to-date list of your most recent qualifications with evidence.

-- evidence of your sewing skills.
-(This could be a garment, an item of costume made for an amateur production or a compilation of sewing techniques
+- Your sewing skills.
+(This could be a garment, an item of costume made for an amateur production or a compilation of sewing techniques)

 English Proficiency RequirementsIELTS 5.5